PhiTruongMoth/DotNET-SOAP-Coffee-Mobile-Store/README.md

 ## Usage

 Once the API is running, it will listen for SOAP requests.
 You can interact with the API through the mobile coffee store application.
-Detailed documentation of the available endpoints and request/response formats can be found [here](#).

 ## Contributing